Title: Admission of a prisoner to a corrective services facility

 For placement of a prisoner on protection, refer standard operating procedure - Protection.

 A prisoner's cell/room allocation must be recorded in IOMS.

-The RoR-PV must be administered at the commencement of a new correctional episode for all prisoners excluding pure fine defaulters and remandees.
+The RoR-PV must be completed in IOMS at the commencement of a new correctional episode for all prisoners following completion of the prisoner's sentence calculation, excluding pure fine defaulters and remandees.
 A RoR-PV must not be completed for prisoners who already have a RoR score (either RoR-PV or RoR-PPV) for the current correctional episode.